pupudu/window-table/README.md

 ## Row Heights
-The height of a row in the table is determined internally by rendering the first data row.
+The height of a row in the table is determined internally by rendering the first data row covertly.

+However, we cannot always rely on the first data row to represent all rows.
+Thus you can pass different options to suit your requirement.
+Let's have a look:

+#### 1. sampleRow
+For changing data, you can pass a sample data row, which will be used internally to measure the resulting height.

+#### 2. sampleRowIndex
-You can pass an index to `sampleRowIndex` prop to instruct the table which data row to be used to measure the row height.
+You can pass the index of the best data row to determine the height for table rows.

+Please create an issue in the github repo if you are using this option.
+This might get deprecated soon if otherwise.

+#### 3. rowHeight
+You can pass a static explicit height, which will disable the row measurer mechanism.

+#### 4. rowHeight as a function
+You can also pass a function which accepts the index of the row being rendered as a parameter.
+The value returned from this function will be used as the row height for that row.
+This option can be useful for a table with variable row heights.

 ## Static table dimensions
 The window table tries to measure both row dimensions and